lumiknit/TicTacToe-RL/README.md

 # TicTacToe-RL
-RL for tic tac toe
+RL for tic tac toe with PyTorch